 Matthew G. Nagler

 Dr. Matthew G. Nagler is an Associate Professor in the Department of Economics and Business at the City College of New York.
+He also holds an affiliate appointment with the Graduate Center at the City University of New York.
 Prior to his current position, he was an Assistant Professor of Economics and Business Administration at Lehman College (City University of New York).
 In the past, he has held positions as an antitrust consultant, a marketing professional, and a staff economist at the Federal Communications Commission.
 Dr. Nagler is the author of numerous refereed journal articles relating to applied microeconomics, industrial organization, behavioral economics, and social economics.
 He received his Bachelors Degree in Economics from Cornell University and his Ph.D. in Economics from the University of California at Berkeley.Download Professor Nagler's CV

 Ph.D., 1993, University of California, Berkeley.
 B.A., 1987, Cornell University.

 ECO 21150: Consumer Behavior What makes consumers tick?
 We study the main factors, both external and internal to the consumer, that determine consumer behavior and decision-making in the marketplace.
 We also examine how to research and assess the consumer behaviors that are at work in a given situation.
 The essential focus of the course is on implications for marketing strategy development, but ethical/regulatory considerations are also discussed.

 ECO 31550: Marketing Research This course is focused on providing a background in marketing research, not just to those planning to pursue careers as researchers, but to anyone who might commission, manage, or use marketing research as a part of his/her career.